How to See Bryce Canyon in Half a Day

 Sunset Point

 Vista point at the start of Wall Street/Navajo Loop that connects to Sunrise Point within a short walk along the Rim Trail.
+I'm sure the viewpoint must be stunning here during sunset.
+It was a cloudy day in October, and we left by mid-afternoon so we didn't get a chance to see any sunsets.

 What to bring:

 Disposable bag.
-Leave no trace of your trash by packing in and packing out what you bring.
+Leave no trace of your trash by packing in and packing out what you bring

 Snacks and water.
-They have a small convenience store, with limited food options.
+They have a small convenience store, with limited food options